 Step #5: Bring Out the Shine

-If you want to improve the appearance of your aluminum, you can invest in a commercial metal polish from any home improvement store.
+If you want to improve the appearance of your aluminum, invest in a commercial metal polish from any home improvement store.
 To apply the polish, simply take a dry cloth and dip it in the polish.
 Work the product in using small, circular motions to bring out the shine.

-Coat your work with a clear sealant to help preserve the aluminum’s shine for months to come.
+Coat your work with a clear sealant to help preserve the aluminum’s shine for months to come!

-How Do You Remove Oxidation From Hammered Aluminum?
+How To Remove Oxidation From Hammered Aluminum

 - Dry, clean cloths